aws/aws-security-services-best-practices/docs/en/guides/detective/index.md

 ### Investigating a Finding

-There are four primary ways to start an investifation using Detective that we have listed below and will cover in more detail in the following sections.
+There are four primary ways to start an investigation using Detective.
+We'll cover these methods in detail below.

-1. Using the “Investigate with Detective” option from GuardDuty.
+1. Using the **Investigate with Detective** option from GuardDuty
-2. Through a Finding Group in Detective.
+2. Examining a **Finding Group** in Detective
-3. Threat Hunting using Detective’s Search and geography graphs.
+3. Threat hunting using Detective's Search and geography graphs
-4. Using embedded links in Splunk.
+4. Using embedded links in Splunk

 #### Start your investigation from GuardDuty

-Most customers start investigations after a threat has been detected through Amazon GuardDuty.
-If you don’t have any GuardDuty findings present, you can still use Detective to investigate activity or threat hunt, as we’ll explain in method #3 below.
+Most customers start investigations after a threat has been detected through Amazon GuardDuty, using the **Investigate with Detection** option on the Finding.
+If you don't have any GuardDuty findings present, you can still use Detective to investigate activity or threat hunt, as we’ll explain in method #3 below.
 When you open a GuardDuty finding, a detail pane will appear on the right.
-Click the “Investigate with Detective” option.
+Click the **Investigate with Detective** option.

 ![GuardDuty finding](../../images/DT-GD-Finding.png)